 The systems we design for People Affected will need to work whether you are affected by any type of disaster, both natural and man-made, and whether you belong to a highly digitally connected society (familiar with digital solutions), or a society with little to no digital connectivity (unfamiliar with digital solutions) or indeed if you are part of a society who communicates mostly in a spoken only language.

 2: CO DESIGNING WITH YOU AS AN AID WORKER

 You as an aid worker have in field and HQ insights that update on a regular basis.
 We co design with you to ensure the wealth of your knowledge & the insights will inform the 510 products to meet your needs and the protocols you use while working for your humanitarian organisation in a particular disaster context.

 3: CO DESIGNING WITH YOU AS A DONOR/STAKEHOLDER

 If you are a local or global donor to projects we co design with you to ensure the things you wish to see about the Humanitarian aid is clear.

 HOW IT WORKS

 Each co-design session is set up in the same way, regardless of which stakeholder group you belong to.
 This is done to ensure your insights and feedback and those of other stakeholders will weigh equally on the final system design, especially on the functionalities intended for your part of the system.
 To maintain your privacy, we use responsible methods of capturing the data.
 This means that no quote can be mapped back to you as an individual.
 We also state at the beginning of the session that there are no right or wrong answers.
-We are simply interested in what you think and need, so that we can make the best 121 for all to use.
+We are simply interested in what you think and need, so that we can make the best systems possible.